Which geodesic flows are left-handed ?: Abstract

 \section{Abstract}

-We prove that the geodesic flow on the unit tangent bundle to a hyperbolic 2-orbifold is left-handed if and only if the orbifold is a sphere with three conic points.
-As a consequence, on the unit tangent bundle to a 3-conic sphere, the lift of every finite collection of closed geodesics that is zero in integral homology is the binding of an open book decomposition.
+We prove that the geodesic flow on the unit tangent bundle to a hyperbolic 2-orbifold is left-handed if and only if the orbifold is a sphere with three cone points.
+As a consequence, on the unit tangent bundle to a 3-conic sphere, the lift of every finite collection of closed geodesics is a fibered link.